ArnaudPel/CamKifu/roadmap.md

 - display "ghost" stones, e.g. for intermediate positions when dragging. or on mouse hover.
 - auto resize of goban and stones according to window size.
 - API allowing the display of status lights (to be used by vision).
-- API allowing to mark stones with colors (to be used by vision).
+- API allowing to mark stones with custom colors (to be used by vision).
 --> implement above by extending the GUI from Camkifu in some clever way.

 ### GO